Progressive Discipline and Restorative Approaches

 The word discipline comes from the same Latin root as the word disciple – discipere – to teach or comprehend.
 Understanding discipline as a “teachable moment” is fundamental to a positive approach to discipline.

 Progressive discipline uses incremental interventions to address inappropriate behavior with the ultimate goal of teaching pro-social behavior.
 Progressive discipline does not seek punishment.
 Instead, progressive discipline seeks concurrent accountability and behavioral change.
-The goal is prevention of a recurrence of negative behavior by helping students learn from their mistakes.
+The goal is the prevention of a recurrence of negative behavior by helping students learn from their mistakes.

 Essential to the implementation of progressive discipline is helping students who have engaged in unacceptable behavior to: